MrWolfZ/clean-architecture-comparison/README.md

 ## Open Points

-- change inspection settings to allow C# 9 object instantiation shorthands
 - add `README` for `ddd`
 - add `README` for `basic`
 - adjust `basic` based on `ddd`
 - adjust `cqs` based on `basic`
   - split write and read repositories
 - rename `TaskListsController` to `TaskListsApi` in CQS
 - change inspection settings to not mark un-instantiated classes as suggestions but as hints
 - change inspection settings to ignore files whose name ends on `Dto`, `Request`, `Response` etc.